-Lucid Motors, one of the most valuable electric vehicle (EV) technology manufacturers behind Tesla (NASDAQ: TSLA), recently announced it will soon seek a public merger with Churchill Capital Corp IV (NYSE: CCIV), a special purpose acquisition company (SPAC).
-Following the merger approval, Churchill Capital Corp will transfer its collective fundraising profits to Lucid Motors, allowing the company to begin trading on the stock market without completing all of the sponsorship requirements of traditional initial public offerings (IPOs).
+Lucid Motors, one of the most valuable electric vehicle (EV) technology manufacturers behind Tesla (NASDAQ: TSLA), recently just merged with Churchill Capital Corp IV (NYSE: CCIV), a special purpose acquisition company (SPAC).
+Following the merger, Churchill Capital Corp will transfer its collective fundraising profits to Lucid Motors, allowing the company to begin trading on the stock market without completing all of the sponsorship requirements of traditional initial public offerings (IPOs).

 If you’re still learning how to trade stocks, understanding how to participate in an IPO merger can be difficult.
 Our guide for beginner investors will help you understand how you can invest in Lucid Motors now and in the future, how to open a brokerage account and how you can place your first buy order if you do decide to invest in this luxury electric vehicle manufacturer.

-Lucid Motors and Churchill Capital have not yet announced a date for the merger, which will act as the official IPO for Lucid Motors.
-Many investors expect this date to be announced in Q2 of 2021.
-If you’d like to invest in Lucid Motors ahead of time, you can purchase shares of the currently trading CCIV.
+Lucid Motors and Churchill Capital set their merger date for July 23rd, 2021.
+The stock did begin trading on July 26th, 2021 even though reports stated differently.
+Anyone who wanted to invest in Lucid Motors ahead of time needed to purchase shares CCIV.
 When the merger is complete, these shares will merge into shares of Lucid Motors.
-Keep in mind that the price of these shares may fall between the date that you purchase them and the transition to Lucid Motors stock.
+Keep in mind that the price of these shares may fall between the date that you purchase them and the transition to Lucid Motors (LCID) stock.

 Lucid Motors Financial History